-Note that Microsoft do not provide a link to the Privacy Statement they refer to in this help document.
+Note that Microsoft don’t provide a link to the Privacy Statement they refer to in this help document.
 Claiming that documents “are never at risk for privacy” when being sent to a server outside the control of the user is a bit dubious.
 Users who are uncomfortable with sharing the contents of their documents with Microsoft, can convert their OpenDocument documents to Open XML locally using WordPad (built-in to Windows 10), TextEdit (built-in to Mac OS X), or LibreOffice (free download for Windows, Mac OS X, and Linux).

 Word mobile apps cannot export documents to OpenDocument Format.
 However, using the same online service as it uses for OpenDocument Format conversion, the apps can print to/export as a standard PDF file.
 This also requires an internet connection and seem to take quite a bit of time.
 Print exports are limited to US paper standards.
 (No A4 support, sorry rest of the World.)

 Documents made with older versions of Word